Anistark24/Heart-Disease-Detection-using-Machine-Learning/README.md

 # Heart Disease Prediction Model

 ## Overview
 This project develops a machine learning classifier to predict the presence of heart disease in patients using clinical and medical data.
-The model utilizes the K-Nearest Neighbors (KNN) algorithm with optimized hyperparameters to achieve high predictive accuracy.
+Many different models are trained and the final soft voting classifier utilizes all these optimized models to achieve a predictive accuracy of 88.41 %.

 ## Project Objective
 To build a predictive model that accurately identifies patients at risk of heart disease based on medical features including age, blood pressure, cholesterol levels, exercise-induced angina, and other clinical indicators.